aws/aws-cdk-rfcs/text/0317-third-party-dependency-management.md

 At build time of these packages, we generate an `npm-shrinkwrap.json` file with the exact version of each dependency (including transitive ones).
-This means a customer installing those packages in a given version will always get all of their dependencies in a specific version
+This means a customer installing those packages using `npm` in a given version will always get all of their dependencies in a specific version
 (the one defined in `npm-shrinkwrap.json`) as well.

+**Note**: the Yarn package manager ignores the `npm-shrinkwrap.json` file, which means for customers using it, they will not be pinned to specific versions, and instead will get the latest versions as defined in the `package.json` file of the installed package.
+We could enforce a rule to always use pinned dependencies there, but it doesn't protect us from our dependencies using ranges, so it's probably not worth it.
+The best we can do here is call out Yarn explicitly in our docs (publishing `yarn.lock` files with our packages will not do anything).

 #### Framework

-In our framework packages, we have a much smaller dependency closure, roughly equal to:
+In our framework packages, we have a much smaller dependency closure, equal to:

 - `yaml@1.10.2`, which has 0 dependencies
 - `semver@7.3.5`, which depends on `lru-cache@6.0.0`, which depends on `yalist@4.0.0`